reddypradeep9/opencv/README.md

 ```
 - use webcam for capturing faces
 - if face capured in webcam matches with any image already present
-- attendance.csv will be updated with name,date and time
+- A csv file will get created in attendance folder with name of file as date of attendance ,file will be updated with name,date and time.
 - if you show image of already captured and updated in csv file it wont take again.